samrat-shrestha/-spotify-media-library-management-system/README.md

    - Open your web browser and go to `http://localhost:5000`
    - Log in with your Spotify account
    - The application will automatically create/update a playlist called "Saved Top Tracks Weekly"
+   - Generating songs is on '/generate' endpoint `http://localhost:5000/generate`

 ## Features